Nelbert442/dero-golang-pool/README.md

 #### 4) Host the api

-Once `config.json` has "api"."enabled" set to true, it will listen by default locally on :8082.
+Once `config.json` has "api"."enabled" set to true, it will listen by default locally on :8082 (or whichever port defined).
 You can use an example below to pull the content, or just poll it directly in a browser:

 Default API Stats (powershell):
 ```